Youth & Kids Sports Injuries

 An Accurate Diagnosis is Essential

 In most cases, your physiotherapist can make an accurate diagnosis by listening to your child’s injury history and performing a thorough clinical examination.
 The adolescent’s age, sex, and level of participation in sports are essential.
 A description of how the injury occurred is valuable.
 Your physiotherapist will want to know if there was a “pop”, swelling, history of the previous injury, family history of a similar injury, locking or giving way, or other signs or symptoms.
-They’ll also ask you about how much training and game time our child is having to detect whether “overtraining” could be predisposing them to injury.
+They’ll also ask you how much training and game time your child has to detect whether “overtraining” could predispose them to injury.

 What is Osteochondritis Dissecans of the Knee?

-Separation of a piece of bone from its main base is Osteochondritis Dissecans (OCD).
-The most common region in the body to experience osteochondritis dissecans os your knee.
+The separation of a piece of bone from its main base is Osteochondritis Dissecans (OCD).
+The most common region in the body to experience osteochondritis dissecans is your knee.
 This knee injury is usually due to one major macro event with repetitive macro trauma that prevents complete healing.
 This injury is potentially severe.
 Treatment varies from rest to surgery.
 Early diagnostic assessment and an Orthopaedic Surgeon’s opinion is vital.

 What is Osteochondritis Dissecans of the Elbow?

 Osteochondritis dissecans is a common source of lateral elbow pain.
 The immature bones of the elbow joint can compress from excessive overhand throwing.
 Small fragments of bone and cartilage may dislodge and potentially float within the joint.
-Surgery may be required to remove the loose bodies.
+You may require surgery to remove the loose bodies.

 The key to pain relief is active resting from the aggravating sport.
 If left untreated, throwing injuries in the elbow can become severe conditions.
-Depending upon the severity of a child’s injury, surgery may be required.
+Depending upon the severity of a child’s injury, you may require surgery.
 If a child’s pain continues after a few days of complete rest, please seek the advice of your physiotherapist or doctor.

 What is Osteochondritis Dissecans of the Ankle?